- Buy pork loin back ribs weighing 2 pounds or less per slab, if possible.

 When the smoke wood is engulfed in flames, but not fully consumed, assemble the cooker.
 Put the water pan in place and fill it with cool tap water.
 Close all three bottom vents, but set the top vent fully open and leave it that way during the entire cooking process.

 Allow the WSM to sit for about an hour before adding the ribs to the cooker.
 During this time, the cooker temperature will drop, and much of the smoke wood will be consumed, leaving just the right amount of smoke called for in the recipe.

 Total elapsed time from lighting the chimney to putting the ribs into the cooker was two hours.

 Cooking Process Described

-During the first three hours, adjust the bottom vents to maintain a cooker temperature of 225°F. At the three hour mark, open the cooker for the first time and turn the ribs over, but do not baste them with anything.
+Partially open the three bottom vents to achieve a cooker temperature of 225°F. At the three hour mark, open the cooker for the first time and turn the ribs over, but do not baste them with anything.
 The second photo above shows how my ribs looked just before turning.